huttered40/critter/README.md

 ## Build and use instructions
 `configure` compiler and flags in `config/config.mk` (MPI installation and C++11 are required).
 Run `make` in the main directory to generate the library file `./lib/libcritter.a`.
 Include `critter.h` in all files that use MPI in your application, remove all `include mpi.h`, and link to `./lib/libcritter.a`.

-`critter` provides three routines to the user: `critter::start()`, `critter::stop()`, and `critter::print(int size, double* data)`.
-The first two create the window within which all MPI routines are intercepted and tracked.
-The latter is optional and is provided to allow the user to include diagnostic data for the test, including information such as residual or raw performance.
+`critter` provides two routines to the user: `critter::start()` and `critter::stop()`.
+These create the window within which all MPI routines are intercepted and tracked.

 `critter` provies three variables to the user inside the `critter` namespace in `src/critter.h`.
 Along with a tag `critter::internal_tag` to prevent critter's internal MPI communication from conflicting with user communication, `critter_breakdown` specifies which, if any, critical path measurement is broken down into contributions from individual MPI routines.
 Note that this extra information comes at a cost of increased internal data transfer necessary to propogate critical path information. `critter::critter_breakdown_size` must match `critter::critter_breakdown.count()`.